 Cyclamen are popular as a houseplant.
 They have interesting foliage and beautiful flowers that smell good and add brilliant color to their surroundings.
-They will last year after year if you take care of it.
+They will last for years if you take care of it.

 You can find Cyclamen plants at Amazon.